chloehb/word-search-bot/README.md

 ### Note
 While this bot was built based on the game's 'Hard' difficulty conditions, it should be equally effective when set for 'Easy', 'Medium', or 'Hard' difficulty.
 The bot, however, is not designed to solve puzzles in 'Maniac' difficulty due to the added time constraint and hidden word bank.

+### Update
+As of January 2024, this project has been modified to limit the need for hardcoded data by generalizing code to function for any screen dimensions.
+Therefore, this program should be able to be run on any computer that has the requirements.txt contents fulfilled and can display the full game window clearly while it is running.
+However, this shift puts some responsibility on the user that was not present previously to follow the instructions printed in the terminal at the start of running the program.

 ## Development Process